-Indicator Target Local Plan policies Outcome Proportion of new employment development, dwellings, retail uses and community facilities in the four defined villages 0 SP1, SP19, SP42 Most new development lies in or adjacent to the defined villages, or is appropriate to a rural location (as supported by Policy SP4).
+Indicator Target Local Plan policies Outcome Proportion of new employment development, dwellings, retail uses and community facilities in the four defined villages SP1, SP19, SP42 Most new development lies in or adjacent to the defined villages, or is appropriate to a rural location (as supported by Policy SP4).

 Density of new dwellings completed Not to allow development that would be incompatible with the character of the area DP2 Density reflects area's character & nature of sites.
-Number and size of replacement dwellings permitted Not to allow development that would be incompatible with the character of the area DP35 Nine replacement dwellings permitted.
-Location and type of retail development permitted Retain retail uses in 50% of the shopping frontages in Lyndhurst and Brockenhurst, and 40% in Ashurst and Sway shopping frontages DP40 Brockenhurst & Lyndhurst have more than the recommended proportion of retail units, whilst Sway & Ashurst have fewer retail units (see paragraph 6.20 - 6.23 for details).
+Location and type of retail development permitted Retain retail uses in 50% of the shopping frontages in Lyndhurst and Brockenhurst, and 40% in Ashurst and Sway shopping frontages DP40 Brockenhurst & Lyndhurst have more than the recommended proportion of retail units, whilst Sway & Ashurst have fewer retail units (see paragraph 6.18 - 6.21 for details).
 Location and type of new / enhanced community facilities Net gain in facilities / improved facilities SP39 Net gain of a range of new and improved facilities.
-Location and type of new housing permitted and completed To meet the Local Plan requirement of 800 dwellings between 2016 & 2036 SP19 32 net dwellings completed, with 70% within the defined villages.
-Location and type of affordable housing permitted and completed 50% in defined villages; rural exception sites elsewhere SP27 Zero dwellings completed or permitted.
-Local Plan site allocations will deliver significant affordable housing.
-Applications permitted for agricultural or forestry workers dwellings - DP31 Permission granted for three agricultural workers dwellings & one commoners dwelling.
+Location and type of new housing permitted and completed To meet the Local Plan requirement of 800 dwellings between 2016 & 2036 SP19 40 net dwellings completed, 17% in the four defined villages.
+Location and type of affordable housing permitted and completed 50% in defined villages; rural exception sites elsewhere SP27 Zero dwellings completed.
+54 dwellings permitted on 2 allocated sites.
+Applications permitted for agricultural or forestry workers dwellings - DP31 Permission granted for two commoners dwellings and a further one under construction.
 Net additional pitches permitted for gypsies, travellers and travelling showpeople - SP33 Zero pitches permitted or completed.